A bank teller misses her boyfriend.

 The customer left and another appeared before Veronica in the window slot.
-She needed to check her appearance once again before Dennis arrived and used her phone camera to view the condition of her makeup.
+She needed to check how she looked once again before Dennis arrived and used her phone camera to view the condition of her makeup.
 To her horror the clear cellophane face-lift tape she placed just above her left ear had started to slip due to the excessive perspiration.
-The skin fold between her nose and mouth began to assume it's normal contour and the disparity between the two sides of her face looked as if a medical emergency was evolving.
+The skin fold between her nose and mouth began to assume its normal contour and the difference between the two sides of her face looked as if a medical emergency was evolving.

 Ian Wharton rapped on the plastic divider behind Veronica.
 The bank manager was not pleased.
 His generous mustache hid how rigid his upper lip had become.

 "Veronica.
 Now is not the time to be taking a selfie when dealing with a client," he said, through a gnarled jawline.
 "You should know our electronic device use policy by now."